AlexZZ2K/N8N_AI_AGENTS_Competitor_Analysis/README.md

 ---

 ## Importing the workflow (n8n)
+> You have to set up your own credentials & API keys for it to work!
 1. Open n8n → **Workflows** → **Import from File**.
 2. Select `competitor-analysis-agent.n8n.json`.
 3. Update your environment: